rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 ## <a name="Part2-4"></a> Unit Tests

 We now have a complete `mwe` module ready for binding to our application.
-Before we do so, we should write a simple unit test which can be later used to isolate bugs that appear within either the module or a particular language binding.
+Before we do so, we should write a simple unit test for the `add` kernel.
+Kernels are typically good candidates for testing because as the name suggests, they tend to be cohesive and mostly independent units of functionality.
 To do this we'll use the popular [google test](https://github.com/google/googletest) C++ test framework.
-The [documentation](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md) for Google Test is comprehensive and easy to follow.

 Within `src/kernels/add_test.cpp` we declare a _test case_ like so: